Open Bible Data Home About News OET Key

 וְלַמֶּ֥לֶךְ אֵין־שֹׁוֶ֖ה לְהַנִּיחָֽם

-and,for_the,king's not appropriate to,tolerate,them
+and,for,king not appropriate to,leave,them

 Haman is saying, “It is not good for you to allow them to live in your empire.”
 This can also be stated without the negative.
-Alternate translation: “the king should remove them” or “you should remove them”
+Alternate translation: [the king should remove them] or [you should remove them]

 Note 5 topic: figures-of-speech / 123person